 Final Land Use Domain (Spatial Ref) Mining Domain (Spatial Ref) Rehabilitation Objective Performance Indicator Completion Criteria Validation Method Rehabilitated land quality can support the nominated final land use.
 Rural Land Capability Classification Class of rehabilitated area.
 An assessment by a suitably qualified person has determined that rehabilitated land is consistent with Rural Land Capability Classification Class VI.
 Land capability assessment report.
 Single occurrence assessment.
 Ground cover (%).
 Not less than 50% ground cover (vegetation, litter, rock etc.) is maintained, or if prevailing climatic conditions prevent maintenance of 50% ground cover, then groundcover is not less than on unmined (analogue) land of equivalent Rural Land Capability Classification Class.
 Revegetation is self- sustaining and only requires maintenance that is consistent with the nominated final land use.
 Productivity.
 Median herbage biomass exceeds the minimum herbage biomass required for sustainable grazing (1000 kg/ha).
-Annual rehabilitation Pasture species composition.
-Average vegetation cover is dominated by native and introduced grass, legume and herbage species recognised as pasture species or known to be palatable and provide forage for livestock. monitoring and reports completed by an ecologist.
+Annual rehabilitation monitoring and reports Pasture species composition.
+Average vegetation cover is dominated by native and introduced grass, legume and herbage species recognised as pasture species or known to be palatable and provide forage for livestock. completed by an ecologist.
 Ongoing until relinquishment.
 Priority weed presence and abundance (cover).
-Priority weeds have been controlled, and median cover is within the 90th percentile of analogue sites.
-Resilience of rehabilitation areas to adverse climatic conditions.
+Priority weeds have been controlled, and median cover is within the 90th percentile of analogue sites. its impacts addressed Resilience of rehabilitation areas to adverse climatic conditions.
 Rehabilitation area has, at some point since seeding or final surface preparation, experienced a declared drought or at least one year with annual rainfall in the first decile range and all other vegetation completion criteria have been met.
 The risk of bushfire and its impacts have been addressed for rehabilitation.
 Implementation of bushfire controls.
 Appropriate bushfire hazard controls, where required, have been implemented on the advice from suitable persons or the NSW Rural Fire Service.
 Site records and photographs.

-Document ID: HGM-ENV-MPL-002 Version: 5 Date: 20 May 2024 Page 53 of 92
+Document ID: H IGM-HSE-MPL-002 Version: 6 Date: 9 Dec 2024 Page 56 of 96 CONTROLLED DOCUMENT - ALTERATIONS MUST NOT BE MADE BY LINALITHORISED PERSONNEL

-4.2 Stakeholder Consultation
+4.2 Rehabilitation objectives and rehabilitation completion criteria- Stakeholder Consultation